imroshanyadav/imroshanyadav/README.md

 ## Hi there! 👋

-I’m a first-year student in Robotics and AI at YMCA University, passionate about robotics, AI, and innovative tech.
+I’m a Second -year student in Robotics and AI at YMCA University, passionate about robotics, AI, and innovative tech.
 I'm currently exploring foundational concepts and beginner projects, while documenting my learning journey!

 ### 🌱 Currently Learning:
 - Programming Languages: **Python** and **C++**